kexiZeroing/kexiZeroing.github.io/src/posts/whisper-api-turn-audio-into-text.md

 updatedDate: "Dec 6 2023"
 ---

-OpenAI Whisper is a transformer-based automatic speech recognition system with open source code.
-[Whisper](https://github.com/openai/whisper) is free to use, and the model is downloaded to your machine on the first run.
+[OpenAI Whisper](https://github.com/openai/whisper) is a transformer-based automatic speech recognition system with open source code, trained on a large dataset of diverse audio.
+Whisper is free to use, and the model is downloaded to your machine on the first run.
 You can try [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and follow this post [AI auto-subtitling](https://www.spapas.net/2023/05/22/ai-auto-subtitling/).
 However, you also have an option of using the commercial API from OpenAI.
 Check the official guide at https://platform.openai.com/docs/guides/speech-to-text

 For the real-time / streaming tasks, check out [this discussion page](https://github.com/openai/whisper/discussions/2) where are many speech2text apps built from the community.